redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 Notice that we are now using instructions belonging to a different dataype: `v128` (128-bit vector), not `i32`.

 The `i8x16` instruction belongs to the `v128` data type and means *"look at this block of 128 bits as if it were 16, 8-bit integers"*.

-These bits are loaded onto the stack then we can swap the endianness by using `i8x16.swizzle` to rearrange the byte order.
+A block of 128 bits is loaded onto the stack, then we swap the endianness by using `i8x16.swizzle` to rearrange the byte order.
+Then those four `i23` values are written back to memory.

 ![Swap Endianness using i8x16.shuffle](/chriswhealy/sha256/img/i8x16.swizzle.png)

-Then when the same block of bytes is read as 4 `i32`s, it will be assumed that they are stored in little-endian byte order, and the bytes will be reversed (put back into network order) before loading onto the stack.
+Now, when those `i32`s are read back onto the stack, WebAssembly will assume that they are stored in little-endian byte order, and the bytes will be reversed.
+Thus by some simple trickery, we have ensured that the data is processed in network byte order, not littel-endian byte order.